learn-co-students/dtrees_ds-west-082420/README.md

 `Studies have shown that the choice of impurity measure has little effect on the performance of decision tree induction algorithms.
 This is because many impurity measures are quite consistent with each other [...].
 Indeed, the strategy used to prune the tree has a greater impact on the final tree than the choice of impurity measure.`

 # 4. Issues with Decision Trees

+  - Decision trees have advantages:
+     - They are highly interpretable and require little data preparation (no need to normalize/scale data).
+     - They can serve as a good FSM and help improve our insight about feature importance through visualization of trees (and feature_importances_ attribue).

+  - But they also have disadvantages:
+     - They are prone to overfitting.
+     - They are highly dependent on the training data: small differences in training sets produce completely different trees.
+     - They are susceptible to class imbalance.
+     - They are greedy.

 ### Decision trees are prone to overfitting